MyTooliT/ICOtronic/Documentation/API/usage.rst

 Bad Connection
 --------------

-The iterator for streaming data :class:`AsyncStreamBuffer` will raise a :class:`StreamingTimeoutError`, if there is **no streaming data for a certain amount of time** (default: 5 seconds):
+The iterator for streaming data :class:`AsyncStreamBuffer` will raise a :class:`StreamingTimeoutError`, if there is **no streaming data for a certain amount of time** (default: 5 seconds).
+The class :class:`AsyncStreamBuffer` also provides access to statistics that can be used to determine the amount of lost data.

-.. autoexception:: StreamingTimeoutError

-:class:`AsyncStreamBuffer` also provides access to statistics that can be used to determine the amount of lost data.
 For example, if you iterate through the streaming messages with ``async for``, then in addition to the streaming data the iterator will also return the **amount of lost messages since the last successfully received message** (``lost_messages`` in the example below):

 .. code-block::
    :emphasize-lines: 2